We are constantly evolving our hiring skills and practices.

 Max score: 5

-- You can show passionate about the work we (us and you) do
+- You are passionate about the work we (us and you) do

 - You contribute to FOSS projects